Pabito22/Numerical-Methods-of-Physics/README.md

 # Numerical Methods of Physics

+This repository contains solutions to tasks from numerical methods courses at AGH, focusing on computational techniques used in physics.
+The projects include implementations and simulations for two main topics:

 ## Poisson Equation

 ### 2D Poisson Equation Solver

-This file provides a suite of solver classes for the two-dimensional Poisson equation on a square grid.
-The solvers are organized under an abstract base class and implement a variety of iterative relaxation and minimization methods:
+This module provides a suite of solver classes for the two-dimensional Poisson equation on a square grid.
+The solvers are organized under an abstract base class and implement various iterative relaxation and minimization methods:

 * **`PoissonSolver2D`** (abstract base class)
   Defines the grid setup, source-term initialization, and convergence functional.
 Subclasses must implement: